lutece-platform/lutece-tech-library-theme-jquery/README.md

 ## Features

-- Import jQuery main libs and css
+- Add old core jQuery main libs and css

-> All plugins that are shipped with jQuery plugins
-> may require this lib.
+> All plugins that are shipped with jQuery plugins may require this lib.
 > The aim is to remove those dependencies ASAP

 ## Installation